aws-solutions-library-samples/guidance-for-rolling-back-changes-to-datasets-in-amazon-s3/README.md

     - S3 Inventory reports are supported in [Parquet or Apache ORC](https://docs.aws.amazon.com/athena/latest/ug/columnar-storage.html) format, when including all versions as well as all [additional metadata](https://docs.aws.amazon.com/AmazonS3/latest/userguide/configure-inventory.html#configure-inventory-console).
 They must not be stored with [KMS encryption](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingKMSEncryption.html).
 See [Deployment workflow](#deployment-workflow) for additional detail.

 4. **The operations you want to roll back must be included in the inventory**.
 S3 Inventory reports are delivered daily (or weekly) and are eventually consistent and might not include recently added or deleted objects.
 This can add more than a day to the start of your recovery time.
+5. For 'Copy to Bucket' mode, the destination bucket must already exist and have S3 Versioning enabled.
+This destination bucket, or the prefix in scope, **should be empty**.
+It can be in any AWS Region.
+If your destination bucket is in a different AWS Account, see the note in [Copy to Bucket mode](#copy-to-bucket-mode-1).

 >  Note: [S3 Metadata live inventory tables](https://aws.amazon.com/blogs/aws/amazon-s3-metadata-now-supports-metadata-for-all-your-s3-objects/) provides up-to-date inventories of your buckets, at any scale.
 Support for these is coming soon.

 ## Deploying and Running the Guidance

-Before reverting changes, you should prevent further changes taking place, for example with an update to your [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) to deny PUT and DELETE operations (other than by roles created by this tool).
+Before reverting changes, you may wish to prevent further changes taking place, for example with an update to your [bucket policy](https://docs.aws.amazon.com/AmazonS3/latest/userguide/bucket-policies.html) to deny PUT and DELETE operations (other than by roles created by this tool).
 You should also [temporarily disable any lifecycle expiry rules](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-configuration-examples.html#lifecycle-config-conceptual-ex2) to prevent objects being deleted during recovery.
-Then deploy the [CloudFormation template](s3-rollback.yaml) in the same AWS Region as the S3 bucket you want to roll back.
+Then, deploy the [CloudFormation template](s3-rollback.yaml) in the same AWS Region as the S3 bucket you want to roll back or copy from.
 During deployment, specify:

-1. **Bucket**: The name of the bucket to roll back.
+1. **Bucket**: The name of the bucket to roll back or copy from.
 2. **TimeStamp**: The date and time to roll back to *in the UTC timezone*, in ISO `yyyy-mm-ddThh:mm:ss` format.
 For example: `2025-08-30T02:00:00`.
 3. **Prefix**: If you want to limit recovery to a specific prefix, specify it here,  or leave blank to roll back the entire bucket.
 This will be used to select from available S3 Inventories, and is required if S3 Inventory is being used, unless there is an inventory report with the whole bucket in scope.
 4. **Execution Mode**:
     - **Bucket Rollback** is the default mode that creates S3 Batch Operations jobs to revert all changes in the bucket.
 This mode adds delete markers to new objects created after the timestamp, removes delete markers for existing objects deleted since the timestamp, and copies older object versions that have been overwritten since the point in time.
     - **Delete Marker Removal** mode simply removes delete markers placed after the timestamp, from objects where a delete marker is the current version.
 It will recover all objects that have been soft-deleted after the timestamp, including objects written or overwritten since the timestamp, back to their most recent version.
 The parameters **Copy to storage class** and **Copy using KMS key** are not used in this mode.
+    - **Copy to Bucket** makes no changes to the original bucket.
+It recreates the precise state from an earlier point in time in *a different* bucket, by copying only the object versions which were current at the timestamp.
-4. **Start S3 Batch Operations jobs**: The tool creates one or more S3 Batch Operations jobs to revert changes, but by default it will *not* start them.
-If you are working with a test dataset and do not need to validate the operations, change this to `Yes`.
+4. **Start S3 Batch Operations jobs**: The tool creates one or more S3 Batch Operations jobs to carry out S3 operations, but by default it will *not* start them.
+If you are working with a test dataset and do not need to validate the operations or adjust permissions (e.g. [KMS](#kms-permissions)), change this to `Yes`.
 5. **Copy to storage class**: The Amazon S3 storage class to copy object versions into.
 [If in doubt, use the Intelligent-Tiering storage class](https://catalog.workshops.aws/awscff/en-US/playbooks/storage/s3/2-choosing-storage-class).
-See [the documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/sc-howtoset.html) for more information.
+See [the S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/sc-howtoset.html) for more information.
 6. **Copy using KMS key (optional)**: If object versions should be created using a KMS encryption key, specify it here.
 Leave blank for bucket default. *Permissions to KMS keys are not updated by this tool - see the* [**KMS permissions**](#kms-permissions) *section.*
 7. **Specify CSV inventory (optional)**: The S3 location of a CSV containing a current inventory of the bucket.
 This optional field allows you to provide a list of object versions, instead of using [S3 Inventory](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-inventory.html).
 See the section [Creating a real-time inventory using the ListObjectVersions API](#creating-a-real-time-inventory-using-the-listobjectversions-api).
+8. **Destination Bucket (optional)**: For use only with 'Copy to Bucket' mode.
+The tool will copy all objects to this bucket that were current at the timestamp.

 <details>
 <summary><strong>Expand this section for detailed instructions for deploying the CloudFormation template.</strong></summary>